GuptaAman01/Projects/assignment_tradexa/readme.md

-# In this assignmnet I have used Djnago framework ro create a web application.
+# In this assignmnet I have used Djnago framework to create a web application.

 In this application,
 1. User have to register and that data will be saved in database.